 The interview invited you here so he or she will pay for the meal.
 You are the guest so paying for the bill or even offering to share the cost is inappropriate.

-Like any job interview, it is best to send a thank you e-mail to your interviewer.
-Aside from expressing that your interest for the position, it will also give you an image of professionalism and confidence.
+Like any job interview, it is best to send a thank you email to your interviewer.
+Aside from expressing that your interest in the position, it will also give you an image of professionalism and confidence.

 Jeff Morrison is involved in many organizational enrichment conventions and forums dealing with employee wellness and development programs.